DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Instructions.md

-## Providing password changer application with permissions to manage users
+## Providing Password Changer Application with Permissions to Manage Users

 - Log in to the Azure / Entra ID Portal